Your Child’s Health Matters

 - A written request will be required from a physician or other healthcare professional with authority to write prescriptions to administer approved non-prescription medications for (10) consecutive school days or more.

 - Expired medications will not be given.
+Medication that has expired must be refilled by

 - Medications stored in the school clinic must be picked up by the parent/guardian before the last day of school.
 No unused medication will be sent home with a student and any unused medication left at the end of the school year will be destroyed.